Kaminate/tac/README.md

 # Tac
-This repository contains the full source code, game assets, and formal documentation for the Tac 2D game engine.
+This repository contains the full source code, game assets, and formal documentation for the Tac game engine.

 ## Repository Structure
 ```
 assets/                 Runtime loaded by the game (sound, textures, models...)
 cmake/                  The directory CMAKE_MODULE_PATH is set to for find_package to find Find<package>.cmake files
-run/                    Scripts
+run/                    Scripts and utilities
 src/                    C++ source code
-include/                GL stuff
+include/                Currently only used for OpenGL stuff
 ```

 ## Getting the source